PCI & Credit Cards

-PCI DSS v4.0.1 Requirement 11.4 requires a defined penetration testing methodology and regular internal and external penetration testing, with exploitable vulnerabilities and security weaknesses corrected and retested.
-Where segmentation is used to reduce PCI scope, segmentation controls must be tested to verify that out-of-scope systems are isolated from the cardholder data environment.
+PCI DSS v4.0.1 Requirement 11.4 calls for a defined penetration testing methodology and regular internal and external testing, with exploitable vulnerabilities corrected and retested.
+Where you use segmentation to reduce scope, those controls have to be tested to confirm out-of-scope systems stay isolated from the cardholder data environment.

 |